 Rival brands of kamado-style barbecues can cost up to around £1,000, but Aldi’s Kamado Egg barbecue is quite a lot cheaper.
 We took a first look to see how it performed.

-Read our first look of the Aldi Kamado Egg barbecue to see how we found it, or try Which?
+Read our first look review of the Aldi Kamado Egg barbecue to see how we found it, or try Which?
 Gardening magazine for expert advice on buying garden accessories like barbecues and how to keep your garden looking lush.

 Aldi Kamado Egg barbecue